rgopalanj/Singtelautomation/README.md

--	Once the above is done ,Pls run the below comments to run  in terminal  the projects
+-	Once the above is done ,Please  run the below comments to run  in terminal  the projects

 mvn clean verify -Dexecution_type=browser -Drunner=DemoRunner.